-The Spider Pavilion replaces the Butterfly Pavilion on the South Lawn for 6 weeks in the fall.
-Spider species from around southern California and the world are spinning their webs throughout the pavilion and staff members provide spider-handing and feeding demonstrations.
+- The Spider Pavilion replaces the Butterfly Pavilion on the South Lawn for 6 weeks in the fall.
+Spider species from around southern California and the world are spinning their webs throughout the pavilion and staff members provide spider-handling and feeding demonstrations.

 The Los Angeles Natural History Museum has a wide variety of programs for all ages.
 They range from tours and presentations within the museum to summer camps and overnight stays at both the Natural History Museum and the Page Museum.
 Seasonal events include Summer Nights in the Garden, First Fridays @NHM science discussions, DJs and food truck nights.

-The NHM Grill in the basement provides hot sandwiches, salads, soups, pizzas and pre-made cold sandwiches.
+The NHM Grill in the basement provides hot sandwiches, salads, soups, pizzas, and pre-made cold sandwiches.
 There are additional fast food and finer dining choices next door inside the California Science Center.

 Note: Food and beverages are not allowed in the museum galleries.